 Zero Point Foods Charcuterie Board

 By popular demand, I’ve been asked to create some Weight Watcher-friendly snack boards.
 And the good news is, they are so easy to make, and so delicious.
 This board is made on the 23-inch LAZY SUSAN!
-And don’t forget to preorder MY NEW BOOK out later this Fall (and chance to win a board).
+And don’t forget my new book Big Boards for Families is now OUT in the big world.
+Order a copy!

 Ingredients for Zero Point Foods Charcuterie Board